-Thailand hosted almost 1,000 running events last year; full marathons, half marathons, charity runs, fun runs and crazy runs.
+Thailand hosted almost 1,000 running events last year; full marathons, half-marathons, charity runs, fun runs, and crazy runs.
 I started running in Bangkok in 2007 and first ran the Bangkok marathon in 2015.
 With 1,000 events, there is a race for every taste, but choosing one can be a little overwhelming.
-That’s why I’ve created this list of some of my favourites, alongside a few others that have long been on my to-do list.
+That’s why I’ve created this list of some of my favorites, alongside a few others that have long been on my to-do list.

 Running races in Bangkok can be a fun way to explore the city.
 The marathons run past some of the most famous sights, and the “vertical marathon” provides an amazing view over the city.
 If, however, you wish to really explore the city while running, a crowded race where you’re aiming for a PB or challenging yourself to achieve a good time is perhaps not the best way to do it.
 To run deep into the city’s history, culture, and street life, I recommend checking out a running tour.
 These tours are private and led by experienced, local guides, so you’ll get the real low down on running in the city.
 And with everything from 5k runs to half marathons, there are tours for both those wanting a bit of fun and those wishing to push themselves to the limits.